cw: violence, blades, persecution, body control, body horror

 She sees other Recyclers first, because they’re uncloaked, in assault effect.
 She sees the sheen of their blades brightest, a thin razor blinding her, but not erasing much of her visual field.
 Has to seek to find the Andros.
 There are two, and they’re glitching into her sight, disappearing and appearing again.
 Their limbs fragment, and it takes her a moment to process that they must have cloaked themselves somehow, but it’s gone wrong for them.

 Maybe the Recyclers caught them cloaking.
-Or maybe, she thinks, the cloak failed.
-She didn’t know they had cloaks and she didn’t sleep that long.
+Or maybe, she thinks, their cloak-veils failed.
+She didn’t know they had cloak-veils and she didn’t sleep that long.
 They must still be prototypes.

 There are another four Recyclers.
 She remembers there were four before, in the halls of the Outer Cradle.
 That must be their new squad out, she thinks.
 Four Recyclers.
 Maybe they’re taught to watch each other’s back in working pairs.